katerebekah/csharp-dotnet-milestones/1-foundations/exercises/FND_V4-INTERFACES.md

 * Display the properties of wolf on the console
 * Create a dingo class that implements ICanine
 * Create an instance of the dingo class
-* Display the properties of dingo on the console.
+* Display the properties of dingo on the console

 *Please note, you will type all of the above code into csharppad.com even though it would typically go into different files when using Visual Studio.*